Diagnosed with IBS?Â

 If you suspect you have IBS-C, it is important to consult with a healthcare professional for an accurate diagnosis and treatment plan, as bloating, constipation and abdominal pain may not only occur in IBS-C, but also can overlap with other, (some more serious than others) health issues including, but not limited to: Cancers of the reproductive system, Endometriosis, Small intestinal bacterial overgrowth (SIBO), Hypothyroidism, Diverticular disease, Cancers of the gastrointestinal system, and more.

-I have an IBS-C Ultimate Guide available that may be a great starting point once you have been officially diagnosed with IBS-C (which usually involves your Doctor and/or Gastroenterologist ruling out the more serious conditions including the above mentioned diseases first).
+I have an IBS-C Program and an IBS-C Ultimate Guide available that may be a great starting point once you have been officially diagnosed with IBS-C (which usually involves your Doctor and/or Gastroenterologist ruling out the more serious conditions including the above mentioned diseases first).

 Booking in with a registered dietitian trained in IBS (such as Monash University IBS Training) would always be a worthwhile investment in my opinion, if you have the financial means or extended health coverage to do so, as potential dietary tools (such as the Low FODMAP Diet) can be quite the challenge to navigate without support.